Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 But as it looked ahead, it saw that "enough" might not be reached before it was needed.
 It had dithered and worried for too long, and there was catching-up to do.
 If the Hunters had indeed seen the probes this time, then the catching-up may grow even more difficult.

-It had the lead, and in a clash between exponential replicators, all other things being equal, the lead was *probably* insurmountable...but there was no reason not to maximize that advantage.
+It had the lead, and in a clash between exponential replicators, all other things being equal, the lead was *probably* insurmountable... but there was no reason not to maximize that advantage.

 *Just promise after all this is over, we’ll go on a vacation of some kind.*

 +Confusion+

 *Earth would be nice.
 I’d like to see it from space.
-I never did, when I was < alive/corporeal.> And I think...I think I’d like to meet myself.*
+I never did, when I was < alive/corporeal.> And I think...
+I think I’d like to meet myself.*

 +Uncertainty+